-Following World War II, and contract troubles with MCA (circa 1947), Horace Heidt re-invented himself and put together the first travelling televised talent show, discovering and promoting such talents as Dick Contino, Frankie Carle, Frank DeVol, Bobby Hackett, Shorty Sherock, Al Hirt, Pete Fountain, Alvino Rey and the King Sisters, Johnny Carson, Art Carney, Gordon MacRae, Dick Kerr.
-(Note: Elvis Presley came to try out but was turned down because he had no charts.)
-Heidt became known as a BIG BAND STAR-MAKER, who used his innovative abilities to provide the best entertainment and to discover more musical talent than any other bandleader.
+Following World War I, and contract troubles with MCA (circa 1947), Horace Heidt re-invented himself and put together the first traveling televised talent show, discovering and promoting such talents as Dick Contino, Frankie Carle, Frank DeVol, Bobby Hackett, Shorty Serock, Al Hirt, Pete Fountain, Alvino Rey and the King Sisters, Johnny Carson, Art Carney, Gordon MacRae, Dick Kerr.
+(Note: Elvis came to try out but was turned down because he had no charts.)
+Heidt became know as a BIG BAND STAR-MAKER, who used his innovative abilities to provide the best entertainment and to discover more musical talent than any other bandleader.

-Heidt left his "mark" in 20th Century musical history with two Stars on the Hollywood Walk of Fame and one Star on the Palm Springs Walk of Stars, and passed his legacy on to his son, Horace, Jr. to carry on the wonderful traditions and music of the legendary American Big Bands!
+Heidt left his “mark” in 20th Century musical history with two Stars on the Hollywood Walk of Fame and one Star on the Palm Sprints Walk of Stars, and passed his legacy to his son, Horace Jr. to carry on the wonderful traditions and music of the legendary American Big Bands!